Warning signs your brand foundation isn't web-ready

 2. Brand positioning (the strategic core of your brand foundation) isn’t defined.

-And if you can’t explain what you do in 6-10 words, Andy says its a sign you have bigger issues than your website.
+And if you can’t explain what you do in 6–10 words, Andy says it's a sign you have bigger issues than your website.
 “Companies that struggle on this should figure this out before investing in a website…or marketing of any sort.”

 It also helps to understand the general shape of your market landscape.
 For example, if your category is considered “high consideration” (relationship-driven, consultative, expensive, sophisticated audience) vs “low consideration” (quick, transactional, feature-driven, layman audience).
 This can shape the navigation and content on your site.